stolostron/deploy/README.md

   - `start.sh` - takes the edge off having to manually edit YAML files
   - `uninstall.sh` - we're not perfect yet; includes additional scripting to ensure we clean up our mess on your OCP cluster.

-You have two choices of installation:
+You have multiple choices of installation:
   - [the easy way](#deploy-using-the-startsh-script-the-easy-way) - using the provided `start.sh` script which will assist you through the process.
   - [the hard way](#the-hard-way) - instructions to deploy _open-cluster-management_ with only `oc` commands.
+  - [downstream images v2.0+](#deploying-downstream-builds-snapshots-for-product-quality-engineering-only-20) - instructions to deploy downstream images, i.e. for QE

 Either way you choose to go, you are going to need a `pull-secret` in order to gain access to our built images residing in our private [Quay environment](https://quay.io/open-cluster-management).
 Please follow the instructions [Prepare to deploy Open Cluster Management Instance](#prepare-to-deploy-open-cluster-management-instance-only-do-once) to get your `pull-secret` setup.